OfficeDev/office-js-docs-reference/docs/requirement-sets/word/word-api-desktop-requirement-set.md

 > [!IMPORTANT]
 >
 > - `WordApiHiddenDocument` is a superset of the latest numbered requirement set.
-> - `WordApiHiddenDocument 1.3` is currently the only version of the desktop-only APIs.
+> - `WordApiHiddenDocument 1.3` is currently the only desktop-only requirement set.

 ## Recommended usage